 - On the computer, use the scanner’s application software and OCR as type.

-- Select intended area to do an OCR scan, and check the preview.
+- Select the intended area to do an OCR scan, and check the preview.

 - Scan and then save the text file, and you can edit the same in any word-processing application.

-There are several free online services on the Web that allow you to perform an OCR on an image or scanned document within your browser.
+While you can use use Google Drive to convert Images to Text (OCR), there are several other free online OCR services on the web that allow you to perform an OCR on an image or scanned document within your browser.

 - NewOCR.com is a free online OCR service.
 NewOCR.com analyses the text in any image file that you upload, and then convert the text from the image into text.
 The service gives you unlimited uploads and layout analysis (multi-column text recognition).
 The friendly service requires no registration, and supports 29 languages, although the site is pretty basic and amateurish.
 The service takes any JPEG, PNG, GIF, BMP, and multipage TIFF up to 5 MB as well as multipage PDF documents up to 20 MB.

 - Free-OCR.com is another free online OCR tool.
 You can upload your image files (JPG, GIF, TIFF BMP or PDF) not larger than 2MB, no wider or higher than 5000 pixels and there is a limit of 10 image uploads per hour.
 Free-OCR can handle images with multi-column text and also supports 29 languages.
 One odd restriction is that it takes only the first page of a PDF document while performing OCR.

 - OnlineOCR.net service allows you to recognize text and characters from PDF scanned documents (including multipage files), photographs and digital camera captured images.
 It allows users to select 32 languages to recognize multilingual documents and converts directly to several formats like PDF, DOC, XLS, RTF, HTML, and TXT.
 You can choose to store the OCRed files online in your secure workspace or download them to your PC.